unclehowell/os.hotspotbnb.com/docs/docs/source/intro.rst

 Sometimes I might be improper in explaining some terms or details.
 This might be mainly because of two reasons:

-1. I don't understand enough to explain it better
+1. I don't understand a subject enough to explain it better
 2. It's not necessary you to know it for our purpose

 I hope I'll be able to explain all things somehow *human-likely*.
 If you want to know technical details, just find them on your own :) .

-On GitHub repository of this `guide <https://GitHub.com/Farence/WaveOS>`_ you can find some of my configs from both of my machines - laptop which I use as a work station and for fun and RPi which is server for several of my websites, FTP, SSH...
+On GitHub repository of this `guide <https://GitHub.com/unclehowell/WaveOS>`_ you can find all the latest source code for WaveOS.

 One extremely important remark - **USE GOOGLE**!

 My English
 -----------

-My English isn't great, but I believe it's good enough to understand what I'm trying to explain.
+I'm Welsh and all my basic education was actually done in Welsh, techically English is my second language, but I've spoken and written in English much of my life and my level of education is high enough that there should be no issues with ability to convey information in English.

 Feedback
 --------